 in Cologne: (Nov 21 to Dec 23)

-Cologne has a number of Christmas markets to choose from.
-While Neumarkt is the
+Koln has a number of Christmas markets to choose from.
+Although

-- is probably the most attractive.
+- is probably the city's most attractive.
 Cologne's Cathedral is the scene for another Christmas

 to a number of other Christmas markets around wonderful Copenhagen.